vicrucann/cryo3d/README.md

 ### Short description
 *cryo3d* is a matlab-based software that allows for fast 3D protein reconstruction based on cryogenic particle images.
-The software was developped at [Image Processing and Analysis Group](http://medicine.yale.edu/bioimaging/ipa/), Yale School of Medicine, Dept. of Diagnostic Radiology.
+The software was developped at [Image Processing and Analysis Group](http://medicine.yale.edu/bioimaging/ipa/), Yale School of Medicine, Dept. of Diagnostic Radiology under supervision and with participation of Prof. Hemant Tagare.

 ### The project structure
 `/doc` : contains project description-related documents